bpftrace/bpftrace/tests/README.md

    converting the output and the file to a dict (thus ignoring field order).
 * `TIMEOUT`: The timeout for the testcase (in seconds).
 This field is required.
 * `BEFORE`: Run the command in a shell before running bpftrace.
-The command will be terminated after testcase is over.
+The command will run while bpftrace is running and be terminated after the test case finishes.
 Can be used multiple times, commands will run in parallel.
 * `AFTER`: Run the command in a shell after running bpftrace (after the probes are attached).
 The command will be terminated after the testcase is over.
+* `SETUP`: Run the command in a shell before the test is run.
+This differs from the `BEFORE` directive in that setup commands are expected to exit before bpftrace is executed.
 * `CLEANUP`: Run the command in a shell after test is over.
 This holds any cleanup command to free resources after test completes.
 * `MIN_KERNEL`: Skip the test unless the host's kernel version is >= the